Five Things to Research Before Meeting a Truck Accident Attorney

 - Were TV or other news media at the scene?

-- Do you have names, contact info of witnesses or others involved in the accident?
+- Do you have names and contact info of witnesses or others involved in the accident?

 - When and where exactly did the truck accident occur?